The universe as a nonlinear quantum simulation: Large $n$ limit of the central spin model

-In this paper, we extend the linear/nonlinear duality to a lattice of $n$ qubits subjected to arbitrary 1-qubit and 2-qubit unitaries.
-The objectives are as follows: (i) To use mean field theory to construct a rigorous duality between a single nonlinear qubit and a many-body central spin model evolving under standard linear quantum mechanics. (ii) To provide a quantum circuit architecture to realize the quantum algorithm for nonlinear differential equations proposed in Ref.~\cite{201106571}.
-In particular, we give an upper bound for the {\it model} error associated with the use of mean field theory, and investigate its breakdown at large times. (iii) To use the duality to explain the origin of qubit torsion, which is known to lead to {\it expansive} dynamics, where the trace distance between a pair of close qubit states can increase with time \cite{MielnikJMP80,PhysRevLett.81.3992,BechmannPLA98,0502072,150706334,211105977}.
-Section \ref{central spin model section} defines the central spin model and its BBGKY hierarchy and mean field theory.
-Section \ref{thermodynamic limit section} employs the proof techniques of \cite{NachtergaeleJSP06} and \cite{ErdosJSP09} to rigorously establish a duality in the large $n$ limit.
-Section \ref{discussion section} explains the origin of qubit torsion within this framework and contains the conclusions.
+Here we extend the linear/nonlinear duality to $n$ qubits subjected to arbitrary 1-qubit and SWAP-symmetric 2-qubit unitaries, a generalized central ``spin" model (CSM) \cite{GaudinJPF1976,YuzbashyanAltshulerJPA2005,BortzPRB2010,HeChesiPRB2019,220101025,9511011,BortzJSM2007,220909225,KesslerPRA2012,MukhopadhyayBhattacharyaPRA2017}.
+The objectives are as follows: (i) Use mean field theory to construct a rigorous duality between nonlinear qubits and a many-body CSM evolving under standard linear quantum mechanics. (ii) Provide an upper bound for the {\it model} error associated with the use of mean field theory, and investigate its breakdown at large times. (iii) Highlight the origin of qubit torsion, which leads to {\it expansive} dynamics, where the trace distance between a pair of close qubit states increases with time \cite{MielnikJMP80,PhysRevLett.81.3992,BechmannPLA98,0502072,150706334,211105977}.
+Section \ref{central spin model section} defines the CSM.
+Section \ref{large n limit section} employs the proof techniques of \cite{ErdosJSP09} and \cite{NachtergaeleJSP06} to establish the duality.
+Section \ref{discussion section} explains the origin of qubit torsion within this framework, and contains the conclusions.
+Simulated examples and additional information are provided in an appendix.